-Early Decision and Early Action Plans
+C21-C22: Early Decision and Early Action Plans

 C21.
-Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment? \Box Yes \boxtimes No
+Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?

-If "yes," please complete the following: -- --
+If "yes," please complete the following:

-First or only early decision plan closing date Other early decision plan closing date Other early decision plan notification date For the Fall 2017 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan n Please provide significant details about your early decision plan:
+First or only early decision plan closing date: First or only early decision plan notification date:

+Other early decision plan closing date: Other early decision plan notification date:

+For the Fall 2020 entering class:

+Number of early decision applications received by your institution: Number of applicants admitted under early decision plan:

+Please provide significant details about your early decision plan: